Debrup-code/Using-GNN-to-approximate-Vertex-Cover-and-Matching-Problem/README.md

-# Graph Neural Networks for Vertex Cover & Edge Dominating Set
+# Graph Neural Networks for Approximating Vertex Cover & Matching Problems

 ## Overview
 This project investigates the use of **Graph Neural Networks (GNNs)** to approximate solutions for two classical NP-hard problems: